thibaultmarin/hpp2plantuml/doc/source/index.rst

 `PlantUML <https://plantuml.com>`_ is a program rendering UML diagrams from plain text inputs using an expressive language.

-This module generates the text input to PlantUML from C++ header files.
+This package generates the text input to PlantUML from C++ header files.
 Its ambition is limited but it should produce reasonable conversion for simple class hierarchies.
 It aims at supporting: